-Salmon with Lemon and Dill is a quick and easy recipe that you can prepare even on busy weeknights.
-Lemon and dill complement the salmon so well.
-This salmon dish is so simple, light and delicious.
+Salmon with Lemon and Dill is a quick and easy recipe that you can prepare even on busy weeknight.
+The combination of lemon and dill complements the salmon so well.
+This salmon dish is simple, light and delicious.

-For easy clean-up I baked salmon in foil.
-If there’s a leftover I use the same foil to store it.
+For easy clean-up, I baked the salmon wrapped in foil.
+If there’s any leftover, I use the same foil to store it.
 So one less plate to wash.

 Baked Salmon with Lemon and Dill Ingredients

 So anyway, all you need to do is throw in all the ingredients in the foil, seal and bake and you’re done.

 Wait for about 20 to 25 minutes and you are ready to eat this delicious salmon smothered with fresh dill and lemon.
 Baking time will vary depending on how thick the salmon.

 It is so easy and delicious that I can have it any day of the week.
 Pair it with your favorite vegetables and you have one nutritious meal.

 Any leftover dill can be stored in the fridge for a week and half, wrapped in paper towel and placed in plastic or zip lock.

 How to Bake Salmon with Lemon and Dill